kiali/kiali.io/content/en/docs/Features/ambient.md

 ### ztunnel details

 The workload details for a Ztunnel workload has specific data.
-It has a new Ztunnel tab containing the configuration for the services and workloads that handles traffic for.
+It has a new Ztunnel tab containing the configuration for the services and workloads for which it handles traffic.
 It shows the same information that can be seen using the `istioctl ztunnel-config`, which can be useful for troubleshooting.

 ![Ztunnel details](/images/documentation/features/ambient/ztunnel-details.png)